Published Oct 12, 2022

 What Types of Patients Are Seen by Family Medicine Providers?

-Family Medicine Doctors can treat a wide range of patients, including:
+Family medicine doctors can treat a wide range of patients, including:

 • Newborns